 A small gear turning a big gear has a lot of mechanical advantage but must turn faster than the big gear to maintain a speed.
 A big gear turning a small gear has less mechanical advantage, but it gets to turn slower to maintain the same speed.
 That’s a conventional transmission.
 The ratio of the transmission – its flexibility – is always limited by the number of speeds.

 A CVT takes this basic idea and adapts it to cars but with even greater flexibility.

-Riding higher equates to a bigger diameter sprocket; riding lower means a smaller diameter.
 As you drive, the two pulleys variously squeeze in or separate to change the ratio between the input pulley (from the engine) and the output pulley (to the wheels).

 As a result, instead of five or six ratios, you get an infinite number of ratios between the lowest (smallest-diameter pulley setting) and highest (largest-diameter pulley setting).